 The health of your guinea pigs will be very much a result of what you give them to eat.
 It is important that they get the correct nutrition to maintain their wellbeing.

 The main part of a guinea pig’s diet is of fiber and protein with fiber constituting most of their intake.
-Fiber is found in pellet food and is abundant in grass hay.
-A cavy’s diet should be higher in fiber than protein and low in sugar, carbs and rich fats.
+A guinea pig’s diet should be higher in fiber than protein and low in sugar, carbs and rich fats.

 Cavies can tolerate fats but should only constitute around 3-5% of their daily intake as excess fat can be converted into glucose and, again, upset the delicately balanced flora of their stomach.
 Check your pellet food which should have around 1-2% fat included in the ingredients.

 Guinea pigs also require calcium, magnesium and phosphorous.
-Again, these should be included in your dried guinea pig nugget food but can also be found in certain fresh vegetables and fruit.
+These nutrients can be found in your dried guinea pig pellet food but, more importantly, can be found abundantly in fresh vegetables and fruit.

-Phosphorous is also an essential component of their diet but should always be provided in a ratio of 1:1.5 when combined with calcium.
-Again, an inverse ratio can cause digestive and urinary problems.
+Phosphorous is also an essential component of their diet and should be provided in a ratio of 1:1.5 when combined with calcium.
+An inverse ratio can cause digestive and urinary problems.

 Your guinea pig requires around 10-30mg of vitamin C a day.
 Guinea pigs cannot produce this essential compound so it is important that the food you provide your pet with contains vitamin C.

 Supplements are rarely needed when a guinea pig is fed a good variety of fresh daily vegetables, so we don’t recommend supplementing your guinea pig’s diet with chewable tablets or with drops that are added to their water unless recommended by a vet.

 Adding vitamin C drops to the water may result in them drinking less if they don’t like the taste which could lead to serious health problems.